 - Survivors were left with very little education and had developed a belief that it is shameful to be an Indigenous person.

 - Many were unable to speak their mother languages when they went back home.
 This left them unable to connect with their parents, especially their grandparents.
-This created a greater gap between them and their own culture, as Indigenous culture is usually passed on orally.
+This created a greater gap between them and their own culture since Indigenous culture is usually passed on orally.

 - Many found it hard to fit into the European-Canadian society.
 They could not find work because of their low level of education.
 They also faced racism and discrimination.

 - They felt that they did not belong anywhere.

 Individual and family dysfunction grew and extended to the succeeding generations (watch the video above).
-This is why residential schools continue to be blamed for the joblessness, poverty, violence, drug and alcohol abuse, family breakdown, sexual abuse, prostitution, homelessness, high rates of imprisonment, and early death of Indigenous people even up to now.
+This is why residential schools continue to be blamed for the joblessness, poverty, violence, drug and alcohol abuse, family breakdown, sexual abuse, prostitution, homelessness, high rates of imprisonment, and early death of Indigenous peoples.

 Starting to heal the damage